ExamDay/l33t_h4x0r.exe/README.md

 with many, MANY, delightful green boxes.

 ## Why l33t_h4xor.exe?
-GitHub's "contribution history" section is easily and frequently spoofed.
+GitHub's contribution history section is easily and frequently spoofed.
 This is because recruiters filter by the density of green boxes visible on a candidate's GitHub profile.
 Needless to say, this ceases to afford them a good measure of ability when hackers like myself are aware of the practice.